AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

     |image4|

-    At the SignIn page, log in with username 'admin'.
+    At the Sign In page, log in with username 'admin'.
 The default password is the instance’s Private IP address.
 You can retrieve the Private IP address from the AWS console instance panel, as shown below.